Jocelyn Kallender: Cricket

-Kallender stood six feet three and a half inches tall and weighed 18 stone during his cricket career.
+Kallender stood six feet three and a half inches tall and weighed 18 stone (about 114 kilograms) during his cricket career.
 He played 12 first-class matches for Auckland over as many seasons, from 1893/94 to 1904/05.
 A fast bowler, he took 16 wickets at an average of 21.12, with best bowling figures of 3 for 7.
 With the bat, he was reputedly the hardest hitter in New Zealand and a very fast scorer.
 He scored 389 runs in 22 innings, with a high score of 55 and an average of 18.52.

 Other sports

 At the 1897 New Zealand national athletics championships, Kallender won the hammer throw representing Auckland, with a best distance of 93 ft 7 in.
 He also played both rugby union and association football, and was active in rowing before moving to New Zealand.